mtiller/ModelicaBook/text/source/behavior/equations/electrical.rst

    readers are encouraged to process the material that is most aligned with their goals and interests.
 The next chapter will present a model whose equations are derived from a mechanical system.
-If you would prefer to see this electrical example extended to include more complex behavior, you may want to skip ahead to the :ref:`switched-rlc` example.
+If you would prefer instead to see this electrical example extended to include more complex behavior, you may want to skip ahead to the :ref:`switched-rlc` example.